Safety/Fashion Glasses

 The Arms

 For this step there was some problem solving that needed to happen.
 The base of the arms were way to thin they would start to snap off really easily.
-So if you look at the picture you can see that I made the base a lot thicker so something like that doesn't happen anymore.
+So if you look at the picture you can see that I made the base of the arms a lot thicker so it's a lot more durable and then chances of the arms snapping off is really low.